cimm/dotvim/README.md

 Most of this is stolen from other people's `vimrc` files, thank you dear internet.

-I mostly use [MacVim](https://code.google.com/p/macvim/) so most settings are only enabled in GUI mode and I like my terminal vim clean and simple.

 ## Installation

 Install `git` if you don't have it, but you probably do.